by Susan Flantzer © Unofficial Royalty 2019

 With no children of his own, Louis-Stanislas wished his niece Marie-Thérèse to marry her first cousin Louis-Antoine for dynastic reasons.
 He convinced Marie-Thérèse to agree to the marriage by telling her the marriage would be what her parents wanted.
 The wedding took place on June 10, 1799, at Jelgava Palace.
 The couple had no children and the marriage was not a happy one.
 In April 1814, following Napoleon I’s overthrow, the French Senate restored the Bourbons to the French throne and Louis-Stanislas officially became King Louis XVIII.
 The family, including Louis-Antoine and his wife Marie-Thérèse, returned to France.

 When King Louis XVIII died on September 16, 1824, he was succeeded by his younger brother Charles-Philippe as King Charles X. As the eldest son of the King, Louis-Antoine was now heir to the throne and became Dauphin of France while his wife Marie-Thérèse became Dauphine.
 Within a few years, the anti-monarchist feeling was on the rise again.
 Charles X’s ultra-royalist sympathies alienated many members of the working and middle classes.
 This led to the July Revolution of 1830.
 On August 2, 1830, King Charles X was forced to abdicate the French throne.
-Louis-Antoine was technically been King of France for less than 20 minutes before he himself abdicated and is sometimes known as King Louis XIX.
+Louis-Antoine was technically been King of France for less than 20 minutes before he abdicated and is sometimes known as King Louis XIX.
 Charles X named his grandson Henri, Duke of Bordeaux, son of Charles Ferdinand, Duke of Berry, as his successor.
 However, this did not sit well with Louis Philippe, Duke of Orléans, the Orléanist claimant to the French throne.
 He took the throne on August 9, 1830, taking the title King of the French.

 Once again, the former King Charles X, his son Louis-Antoine, and his niece and daughter-in-law Marie-Thérèse lived in exile.
-First, they lived in Edinburgh, Scotland where Louis-Antoine and Marie-Thérèse took up residence in a house at 22 Regent Terrace near Holyrood Palace where the former Charles X was living.
+First, they lived in Edinburgh, Scotland where Louis-Antoine and Marie-Thérèse took up residence at 22 Regent Terrace near Holyrood Palace where the former Charles X lived.
 In 1832, the family moved to Prague Castle at the invitation of Marie-Thérèse’s cousin, now Franz I, Emperor of Austria as there was no more Holy Roman Empire.
 After Emperor Franz’s death in 1835, the exiles moved to the estate of Count Johann Baptist Coronini near Gorizia, which was in Austria but now in Italy.

 The former King Charles X of France died from cholera on November 6, 1836, in Gorizia at the age of 79.
 Eight years later, Louis-Antoine, his son, died on June 3, 1844, aged 68, also in Gorizia.
 They were both buried at the Kostanjevica Monastery.
 The monastery had originally been in Gorizia but in 1947, the border between Italy and Yugoslavia was set just a few hundred meters westward from the monastery, and the monastery became part of the newly established town of Nova Gorica, then in Yugoslavia, now in Slovenia.
 Marie-Thérèse survived her husband by seven years, dying on October 19, 1851, at the Schloss Frohsdorf just outside Vienna, Austria, at the age of 72.
 She was also buried at the Kostanjevica Monastery.